enmipatiopr.com

 San Juan

-Just steps from El Morro in Old San Juan, near the intersection of Casa Blanca and San Sebastián streets, you’ll discover Museo Casa Blanca — a historic residence that once belonged to the family of Juan Ponce de León.
-This elegant home showcases 16th-century architectural styles and offers stunning views of Old San Juan, complemented by beautifully maintained gardens, as well as original living spaces and bedrooms used by the family.
+Just a short walk from El Morro in Old San Juan, near the corner of Casa Blanca and San Sebastián streets, stands Museo Casa Blanca—a historic home once owned by Juan Ponce de León’s family.
+This elegant residence highlights 16th-century architectural design and provides breathtaking views of Old San Juan, along with beautifully preserved gardens and original living quarters that belonged to the family.

-Originally built as the first fortification in San Juan, Casa Blanca was intended as a home for Ponce de León, though he never lived there.
-His descendants occupied the residence until the mid-18th century.
-In later years, the home served as quarters for both Spanish and American military commanders.
-Today, visitors can explore a collection of period furniture and artifacts from the 16th and 17th centuries, offering a fascinating glimpse into Puerto Rico’s colonial past.
+Originally constructed as San Juan’s first fortification, Casa Blanca was intended to serve as Ponce de León’s residence, though he never actually lived there.
+The house remained occupied by his descendants until the mid-1700s.
+Later, it was used as housing for Spanish and American military leaders.
+Today, visitors can tour rooms filled with period furniture and artifacts from the 16th and 17th centuries, offering an intriguing window into Puerto Rico’s colonial history.

 5. Museo de las Américas